Skip to content

 "WARNING": Output warning and error logs

-"ERROR": Output only error logs
+"ERROR": Output error logs only

 "NONE": No output